JosephEoff/josepheoff.github.io/_posts/2020-08-16-gnuradio-impedancetester.md

 |----------------|
 |![Impedance tester circuit](/assets/2020-08-16-impedancetester/plotter.png)|

-This is the plot the impedance of a nominal 8 ohm car stereo speaker.
+This is the plot of the impedance of a nominal 8 ohm car stereo speaker.
 This speaker has a woofer, a mid-range, and a tweeter in one housing with a 3-way crossover network.

 |Car speaker plot|
 |![Car speaker impedance](/assets/2020-08-16-impedancetester/carspeaker.png)|